khadijaaahmed/sigma-githubDemo/README.md

 # sigma-githubDemo
-This is a demo for sigma Git &amp; Github
+This is a demo for sigma Git &amp; Github...